Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/glare.rst

       Fade out factor for the streaks.
 Fog Glow
-   Looks similar to *Ghost* however, it is much smaller in size and gives more of a atmospheric haze or "glow" around the image.
+   Looks similar to *Ghost* however, it is much smaller in size and gives more of an atmospheric haze or "glow" around the image.

    Size
       Scale of the glow relative to the size of the original bright pixels.